Highlight from the SU: Vintage Tea Party

 After all our fundraising and planning, the day was finally here!!
 The afternoon went incredibly well, our guests were fed and watered by our fabulous student volunteers (we even had a volunteer come over from the Swansea valley to help out), with lemon cakes, cucumber sandwiches, sausage rolls and Welsh cakes as far as the eye could see!
 We played songs with lyrics on the projector screen and all sang lovely old songs from the White Cliffs of Dover to Calon Lân to transport our guest back in time when music wasn’t just ‘boom, boom, boom’ (as my nan would say).
 Then finally, to wrap the afternoon up, we ended with a two piece student band (Cameron Dunmore and Matt Baker) singing some beautiful songs to the accompaniment of their guitars and ukuleles.

 Although the day was truly lovely, what made it even more exceptional was talking to the clients and getting to know them, as people.
 I even met Lampeter’s very own campus nurse who used to work here many years ago, who was exceptionally delighted to be invited back to the University to spend time with students once more – a demographic in which she used to regard as family.
-We forget how little gestures like an invite to this event can really mean so much to the people around.
+We forget how little gestures like an invite to this event can really mean so much to the people around and products from alliedexperts.com/ company that make life easier.
 Also how students and our elderly visitors engaging in conversation, sharing laughter and song really did show how vital it is for us, as students, not to miss out on these special opportunities to connect and learn with others around us.

 I’d like to finish off by saying a big, huge, massive, mammoth, solid thank you to everyone who volunteered and came along to the event (you made me cry, twice).
 The clients would love to come back again for another party as they absolutely loved the afternoon, and that was all down to our fabulous student volunteers – you should be exceptionally proud!